 The site provide an extensive range of services for truck, bus and coach operators in the South East, including commercial traffic entering and leaving the UK by way of the Kent ports and the Channel Tunnel.
 Importantly, the planning consent allows free movement of vehicles at all times, thus enabling 24-hour operation.

 Gallagher Ltd constructed the development as Principal Contractor on a lump sum design and build basis.
-Work started in December following the granting of planning permission.

 It has 5 bays for the servicing and repair of heavy goods vehicles, coaches and other commercial vehicles, 4 of which are drive through.
 There is also a drive through MOT bay, stores, offices, meeting rooms and welfare facilities over two floors at one end of the building and an environmental station at the other end.